SJTU-PLV/direct-refinement-popl24-artifact/README.md

   }.
 ```

-(Defintion 4.2, line 874) For the passes using static analysis, we invented a new
+(Definition 4.2, line 874) For the passes using static analysis, we invented a new
 invariant `ro` in [backend/ValueAnalysis.v](DirectRefinement/backend/ValueAnalysis.v):
 ```
 Definition ro : invariant li_c :=